Scientific: Glandularia gooddingii (formally known as Verbena gooddingii)

 Light: Full sun

-Additional comments: Typically a short-lived perennial that elicits a wonderful display of color during the winter and spring months.
+Additional comments: Goodding verbena is typically a short-lived perennial that elicits a wonderful display of color during the winter and spring months.
 In Phoenix, the foliage typically looks ragged during summer as the plant tends to grow very little then.
-Usually, Goodding verbena is a good companion plant to Melampodium, Baileya, Larrea, Ambrosia, and Penstemon species.
-Best if planted in mass at 2' on center.
+Usually, Goodding verbena is a good companion plant to Melampodium, Baileya, Ambrosia, or Penstemon species.
+It looks best if it is planted in mass at 2 feet on center in a mixed species landscape flower border.
 Flowers attract butterflies.